Celebrate the Centennial Anniversary of the First Ascent of Denali with Gray Line Alaska

 Mount McKinley is the crown jewel of Denali National Park.
 On a clear day, the majestic peak that towers over 6 million acres of untamed parkland can be seen from as far south as Anchorage and serves as a stunning backdrop for a significant section of the ride to and around Denali National Park.

 There are many other ways to see the mountain without climbing its treacherous slopes.
-Gray Line Alaska specializes in tours to and into Denali National Park and offers a variety of Denali sightseeing day tours from which guests can choose, including flightseeing around the mountains and the many glaciers surrounding it; hiking or whitewater rafting in the park; and even a helicopter glacier landing tour.
+Gray Line Alaska specializes in tours to and into Denali National Park and offers a variety of Denali sightseeing day tours from which guests can choose, including sightseeing around the mountains and the many glaciers surrounding it; hiking or whitewater rafting in the park.
 Any one of Gray Line’s Denali rail tours offers the opportunity to explore the park, see the wildlife and learn about the fascinating history of this spectacular destination and its famous mountain.

 Back to Blog